-- Unincorporated County water use profile is equivalent to that of the MWD. - The County falls within the South Coast and South Lahontan water regions, thus energy intensity factors for each region were averaged. - The County's water use profile can be represented by LA County Waterworks Districts data. - No efficiency losses result from natural gas conversion to electricity (Measure E1). - 33 percent of residential indoor water use is heated and 22 percent of non-residential indoor water use is heated. - CPA and SCE emission factors for electricity are the same as those reported in section B.1 above. - CPA participation rates after implementation of Measure ES2.
+- Unincorporated Los Angeles County's water use profile is equivalent to that of MWD. - The County falls within the South Coast and South Lahontan water regions, thus energy intensity factors for each region were averaged. - The County's water use profile can be represented by Los Angeles County Waterworks Districts data. - No efficiency losses result from natural gas conversion to electricity (Measure E1). - 33 percent of residential indoor water use is heated and 22 percent of nonresidential indoor water use is heated. - CPA and SCE emission factors for electricity are the same as those reported in Section B.1 above. - CPA participation rates after implementation of Measure ES2.